-You can easily give to one or more funds through a single gift by check; online by clicking DONATE NOW button on any page; or even by transferring stock.
+You can easily give to one or more funds through a single gift by check, online by going to the Donate page, or even by transferring stock.
 (Please contact us for stock transfer information.)
 Just tell us what amount you want allocated to each fund, and we’ll take care of the rest.
-As you decide where you want your donation to go, consider a gift---or an additional gift---to the Forever Fund.
+As you decide where you want your donation to go, consider a gift - or an additional gift - to the Forever Fund.
 The Forever Fund supports the Community Foundation as we work with our partners to build strong, prosperous communities through grantmaking and connecting other community resources.

 Gifts of Cash

 Gifts of cash are most popular for many people who make smaller contributions to the Foundation.
 The cash gifts contributed each year help the community's endowment funds grow and allow the Foundation to expand our support to the community through grants.

 The Community Foundation gratefully accepts gifts of securities.
 If either public or private securities have appreciated over time, the owner may incur substantial capital gains taxes if the stock are sold outright.
 The donation of appreciated securities can offer the donor attractive income tax benefits, including relief from capital gains tax liability.

 Outright Gifts Securities may be given to the Community Foundation at their present market value as an outright gift.
 This way, donors avoid all capital gains tax and also receive a charitable income tax deduction.